What is Direct to Consumer (DTC) & Why It’s the Better Retail Business Model

-Aug 14 2020
+Patrick Campbell Aug 14 2020

 With COVID-19 forcing physical stores to close, the need for online retail has never been more clear.
-On top of the pandemic, the efficiency of the direct to consumer model is helping to further drive retail's shift to the internet.
+On top of the pandemic, the efficiency of the direct-to-consumer model is helping to further drive retail's shift to the internet.
 Technology has certainly opened up the opportunity to cut out the middleman in ways that weren't possible just a few decades ago.
 What does the switch to a DTC business model entail, and is it the right choice for your business?
 We'll answer those questions and more in this post

 How is the direct to consumer model different from traditional retail?

-With the definition out of the way, let's talk about why companies find the switch worthwhile.
+With the definition out of the way, let's talk about why companies find the switch to D2C worthwhile.
 There's the obvious benefit of cutting out the middleman, but there are a number of other advantages that come from the DTC model as well.

-Retailers often have branding guidelines in place that DTC will free you from.
+Retailers often have branding guidelines in place that the DTC business model will free you from.
 They also often advertise products sold in their stores on their own.
-While this free advertisement can be good, it takes some control of your marketing strategy and can develop creative ways to acquire new customers.
+With DTC, your company is in full control of your marketing strategy and can develop creative ways to acquire new customers.

 History of the direct to consumer business model

 The rise of the direct to consumer model is relatively recent, at least as a primary means for companies to do business.
 In this section, we'll take a look at how, and why, DTC sales got their start as a major force in business.

 Personal computing: the first retail space to go DTC